 - 1 teaspoon vanilla extract or DAVE’s vanilla and coffee syrup

 - 1 teaspoon grated lemon zest

 - Preheat oven to 350 degrees.
-Spray a spring form pan with baking spray or coat with butter and dusting of flour.
+Spray a 10-inch springform pan with baking spray or coat with butter and dusting of flour.